-The Area Coordinator (AC) assists in carrying out the mission and philosophy of the College and of the Office of Residential Life and Education.
-The Area Coordinator must be concerned with the growth and welfare of each individual and the whole community by assisting students with the adjustment to group living and campus life, and with the provision of emotional support and resources as necessary.
+The Area Coordinators (AC) assist in carrying out the mission and philosophy of the College and of the Office of Residential Life and Education.
+The Area Coordinators must be concerned with the growth and welfare of each individual and the whole community by assisting students with the adjustment to group living and campus life, and with the provision of emotional support and resources as necessary.
 She/he should actively promote an atmosphere in the residence hall communities and across campus that is conducive to self-direction, academic achievement, social and cultural maturity, and self-discipline.
-The Area Coordinator should work to foster and encourage civic, ethical, and professional responsibility.
+The Area Coordinators should work to foster and encourage civic, ethical, and professional responsibility.
 This responsibility includes providing student-centered leadership and direction to all students in his/her area, the supervision of 1-2 Resident Director(s) and/or housing operational projects, and 8-16 undergraduate paraprofessional Resident Assistants, and front desk staff in traditional residence halls or apartment buildings.
-The Area Coordinator directly reports to an Assistant Director and indirectly to the Director of Residential Life and Education.
+Area Coordinators directly report to an Assistant Director and indirectly to the Director of Residential Life and Education.